Ramisto/Sign-my-code/README.md

 # Examples

-Test performed in an Ubuntu 22.04.3 LTS virtual machine with no special configurations (starting from scratch).
+Test performed in an Xubuntu 22.04.3 LTS virtualbox machine with root account (starting from scratch).

 Install gpg & git packages :